oracle/soda-for-java/README.md

 SODA is built on top of native JSON support in the Oracle database.

-See the [Oracle as a Document Store](http://www.oracle.com/technetwork/database/application-development/oracle-document-store/index.html) page is on the Oracle Technology Network for more info.
+See the [Oracle as a Document Store](http://www.oracle.com/technetwork/database/application-development/oracle-document-store/index.html) page on the Oracle Technology Network for more info.

 ### Getting started